 - Fertilize 3 weeks after transplanting.
 Lettuce prefers soil that is high in humus, with plenty of compost and a steady supply of nitrogen to keep if growing fast.
 Use organic alfalfa meal or a slow-release fertilizer.

 - To plant a fall crop, create cool soil in August by moistening the ground and covering it with a bale of straw.
 A week later, the soil under the bale will be about 10 degrees F (6 degrees C) cooler than the rest of the garden.
 Sow a three foot row of lettuce seeds every couple of weeks—just rotate the straw bale around the garden.

 - Make sure soil remains moist but is well-drained.

 - An organic mulch will help conserve moisture, suppress weeds, and keep soil temperatures cool throughout the warmer months.

 - Lettuce will tell you when it needs water.
 Just look at it.
 If the leaves are wilting, sprinkle them anytime—even in the heat of the day—to cool them off and slow down the transpiration rate.

 - Weed by hand if necessary, but be careful of plant roots: They are shallow.

-- Mature lettuce will go bad quickly, so check your garden everyday.
+- Mature lettuce gets bitter and woody and it will go bad quickly, so check your garden everyday.